Self-Care for Fall: Get with the times

 Self-care time, y’all.
-It’s officially been fall for a little over a week.
-How are you doing?
+Now that it’s fall how are you doing?
 If you’re like me there was the brief Pumpkin-Spice euphoria that summer is over, and then it hit you that fall is just as nuts.
-Yup.
 Between school, and work projects, and the trees that won’t stop dropping leaves that need to be raked up.
-Well, fall might not be the break we were hoping for.
+Fall might not be the break we were hoping for.
 Take a deep breath, we’re all in this together.
 You’ve got this, but you might need a little fuel to make it all happen.
 (No, I don’t mean pumpkin-spice coffee.)

-We talked last week about ordering our lives in rhythm with the seasons.
+I have written before about ordering our lives in rhythm with the seasons.
 Part of that ordering is how we care for ourselves.
 I learned years ago that I’m no good to anyone if I’m burned out, exhausted, and hanging by a thread a la the kitten on the poster.
 Self-care is always a good idea, enabling you to give your loved ones your best instead of what you have left over.
-And I find fall naturally calls for certain sorts of self care.
+Self-care for fall takes its cues from the season itself.

 Right now you’ve got a lot of things going on.
 Confession time: I don’t finish projects.
 Well I do, but I tend to bounce around like a demented squirrel.
 Earlier this fall I counted and ended up with the following inventory.